phac-nml/biohansel/docs/source/installation-docs/command-line.rst

     hansel -h

-11. When you open a new terminal window to run BioHansel, remember to activate the environment you set it to before running a job or it will not work:
+11. When you open a new terminal window to run biohansel, remember to activate the environment you set it to before running a job or it will not work:

 .. code-block:: bash

-    conda activate bio_hansel
+    conda activate biohansel

     # Then run the analysis you want to do.
 Example:
     hansel -s heidelberg -o results.tab STR13341

-If there are problems running/installing BioHansel, check to see if any of the following are are occuring:
+If there are problems running/installing biohansel, check to see if any of the following are are occuring:

 1. Make sure that that all of the system requirements are met for Miniconda on this page: https://conda.io/projects/conda/en/latest/user-guide/install/index.html#system-requirements